Hold Me Tight explains readers that the most important element of any intimate relationship is emotional intimacy.

 Having someone emotionally close to us whom we can rely on has been proven to strongly affect how people recover from traumas.

-As a matter of fact, the secure attachment types survivors of 9-11 were even better adjusted after the trauma.
+As a matter of fact, the secure attachment types survivors of 9-11 were even better adjusted after the trauma of 9-11.

 The author goes quickly over the different types of attachment styles.